-Debt Service Fund: A fund established to account for the accumulation of resources for, and the payment of, principal and interest on long-term debt.
+Debt Service Fund: A fund established to make principal and interest payments on long-term debt.

-Deficit: Excess of expenditures over revenues in a given period.
+Deficit: An excess of expenditures over revenues in a given period.

-Depreciation: That portion of the cost of a capital asset that is charged as an expense during a particular period.
-This is a process of estimating and recording the lost usefulness, expired useful life, or diminution of service from a fixed asset.
+Depreciation: The portion of a capital asset cost that is charged as an expense during a particular period.
+This is the process of estimating and recording the lost usefulness, expired useful life, or diminution of service from a fixed asset.

-Education Support Professionals (ESP): Position classification for non-teacher/principal support staff.
-This category covers positions such as custodians, engineers, and security guards as well as most central office departmental staff.
+Education Support Professional (ESP): Position classification for non-teacher/principal support staff.
+This category covers positions such as custodians, engineers, and security guards, as well as most Central Office departmental staff.